Yi-YingLin/Yi-YingLin.github.io/about.md

 permalink: /about/
 ---

-The University of Texas at Dallas, Richardson, Texas
+The University of Texas at Dallas, Richardson, Texas<blank>

 M.S.
 Business Analytics